thorbergurharaldsson/beyondTheBrowser/reactnative/README.md

 Inside the ./MobileDemo folder, run these commands:

-- Install dependencies: `yarn add`
+- Install dependencies: `yarn install`
 - Run the IOS Simulator: `yarn run IOS`

 ## Running the app in web

 Inside the ./MobileDemo/web/ folder, run these commands:

-- Install dependencies: `yarn add`
+- Install dependencies: `yarn install`
 - Run the react-native-web: `yarn start`